slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"What do women want? (...)
 Every woman wants to be in a love story."
 -- Zan Perrion [1964]*

-> *"The classical definition of a gentleman: he never insulted anyone unintentionally."
--- James Crow *

 > *"Most women fall in love with the lifestyle of a man, not with the man himself."
 -- falsi1ke@x*